Emergency & Critical Care

 - Human medications – Asprin, Ibuprofen

-In compliance with state guidelines, all visitations during COVID are approached on a case by case basis, are limited to critically ill patients, and are determined by the case doctor and safety protocols.
+All visitations are approached on a case by case basis, are limited to critically ill patients, and are determined by the case doctor and safety protocols.

 While your pet is hospitalized, we request that you take home all personal belongings including: collar, leash, clothing, blankets, bed and toys.
 There are a lot of moving parts in the hospital and many loads of laundry – we would hate to lose a valuable belonging.
 Rest assured, patients have clean, comfortable bedding at all times.